rowing in glasgow, UK

 In the current senior squads we have recreational rowers and those that follow a more structured training program.

-Our senior squads are entirely supported by a volunteer coach that organises our training program, racing and training crews, and contributes a significant wealth of expertise to our athletes.
+Our senior squads are entirely supported by a volunteer coaches that organise our training program, racing and training crews, and contributes a significant wealth of expertise to our athletes.
 We are very grateful!

 If you are interested in supporting our senior squads through providing volunteer coaching please contact our club president.